 This list is not exhaustive.
 Hazardous substances accidents, food poisoning, sporting injuries and electrocution accidents are among the incidents that are known to have occurred in leisure centres across the UK.

-Can I make a claim for a leisure centre accident?
+Do I have a claim for a leisure centre injury?

 Leisure centre owners have a duty to actively supervise centre users and to ensure that the leisure centre, and all the equipment in it, is kept in a good and safe condition.
 As such, Councils and Local Authorities should implement a series of robust and well-planned safety measures to keep visitors safe from harm.
 These measures include: